 Thanks to a pioneering system devised by Kensa Heat Pumps, the scheme will be the UK’s largest example of “micro district” ground source heat networks retrofitted into existing properties – all within a challenging three month schedule.

-The “ground source heat network” design sees an ultra-quiet Kensa Shoebox ground source heat pump and new radiator based heating system installed inside each dwelling and connected to a network of communal ground arrays on each site, typically with every pair of bungalows sharing a communal borehole.
+The “ground source heat network” design sees a quiet Kensa Shoebox ground source heat pump and new radiator based heating system installed inside each dwelling and connected to a network of communal ground arrays on each site, typically with every pair of bungalows sharing a communal borehole.
 The ground source heat pumps installed within each property’s airing cupboard provide 100% of the heating and domestic hot water requirements, and are expected to halve the tenants’ heating costs compared with the electric heating systems that are to be replaced.

 Commenting on the scheme, Trent & Dove Housing Director of Property Services, Steve Grocock explains: